jennyknuth/landlabWiki/Build-a-Model.md

-.. _drive_a_model:

 What goes into a Landlab Model?
 ==============================

-In the previous section, we showed you most of the core functionality of the Landlab grid.
+In the [[ previous section | Grid]], we showed you most of the core functionality of the Landlab grid.
 In this section, we introduce you to how to actually use it, to build models and work with the Landlab component library.

 Using Landlab requires that you build a Python script to import, instantiate, and then run your landscape model.
 We describe such a script as a **driver**.
 It’s also possible to do the same set of processes on the fly in an interactive Python environment like iPython.